 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Library has one item that qualifies for reporting in this category.
-It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
-For more detailed information on this item, reference the pension note.
+The Library has two items that qualify for reporting in this category.
+One is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+The other item is comprised of certain items related to the measurement of the net pension liability.
+These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earning son plan investments.
+For more detailed information on these items, reference the pension note.